- A high-yield savings account earns interest at a considerably higher rate than a regular savings account, as much as 10 times or more.

 - Understand if your bank is compounding your interest daily, monthly, quarterly or annually.
 This can affect exactly how much your deposit will earn, with more frequent compounding possibly increasing your return.
 If you evaluate the APY instead of the interest rate, this will simplify the math regardless of how often the bank compounds your interest.

-- Banks can have fees if your account drops below a certain balance, you make too many withdrawals per month or for countless other reasons.
+- Banks can have fees if your account drops below a certain balance, whether you make too many withdrawals per month or for countless other reasons.
 Make sure you are aware of any fees applicable to your account and how you can avoid having to pay them.
 Online-only banks may offer better terms and fee structures than brick-and-mortar institutions.

 - Making Deposits